Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 All UPOs characterized by the overall drift of the pattern that we found are formally pre-periodic: the state at time $t=T/4$ is related to the state at time $t=0$ by a $\pi/2$ rotation about some point in the domain.
 As a result, the pattern moves in an almost circular trajectory (an example is shown in \autoref{f:path1} in red).
 The amplitude $A$ effectively describes the radius of the circle.
 For the family of UPOs shown in \autoref{f:POtoEq}, the amplitude is shown in panel (d) and is found to vanish at the corresponding equilibrium and grow monotonically as the distance $d$ from that equilibrium increases.
 As the supplementary movies show, both vortices move along nearly circular trajectories with somewhat different radii, but the vortex pattern remains qualitatively the same at all times.

 To illustrate that families of UPOs characterized by such circular motion do indeed describe the dynamics of turbulent flow, we have plotted the position of the vortex pattern describing the large-scale flow, as characterized by the first-Fourier-mode phases $\phi_x$ and $\phi_y$, in \autoref{f:path1}.
 The trajectory of the turbulent flow in this low-dimensional projection of the state space is nearly time-periodic over the time intervals $77\lesssim t\lesssim 200$ and $270\lesssim t\lesssim 400$.
 These intervals are separated by an interval $200\lesssim t\lesssim 270$ during which the dynamics are aperiodic.
 Indeed, during the time-periodic intervals, the pattern moves in a (nearly) circular trajectory (shown as a solid black line) which closely resembles the trajectory of particular UPOs (shown as red circles).
 During the aperiodic interval, the trajectory (shown as a dashed black line) becomes much more complicated and is not described by any UPO.
+The observation that the phases $\phi_x$ and $\phi_y$ vary continuously in time instead of taking discrete values is consistent with the analysis of Section \ref{sec:limit} which suggests that, at high $Re$, turbulent flow recovers continuous translational symmetry.

 As the recurrence function shown in \autoref{f:rec1} further illustrates, the temporal period of the large-scale flow is not constant but varies slowly, and so does the amplitude $A$.
 Therefore, turbulent flow follows different UPOs.
-This variation represents a slow drift in the high-dimensional parameter space describing a family of the UPOs.
-Due to the scaling invariance of the Euler equation, one of these continuous parameters is the energy $E$; the energy of dynamically relevant UPOs should be equal to the energy of the turbulent flow.
+This variation represents a slow drift in the infinite-dimensional parameter space describing a family of the UPOs.
+Due to the scaling invariance of the Euler equation, one of these continuous parameters is the energy $E$; the energy of dynamically relevant UPOs of the Euler equation should be equal to the energy of the large-scale turbulent flow.
 Recall that the Euler equation conserves energy, so $E$ is constant for any solution, including UPOs.
 Since the period of any UPO scales with its energy, $T\propto E^{-1/2}$, a slow variation in $E$ should cause a slow variation in the temporal period.
 However, the energy is not the only parameter that varies and affects the period.